eli173/DoughLoops/README.md

 ---BACKGROUND---

-DoughLoops will be a simple step-sequencer that allows users to make drum beats.
-They will have the ability to click on a grid to add or remove sounds that will be triggered at the appropriate time when users press the “Play” button.
-The pattern will be played on an infinite loop until users press the “Stop” button.
-Users will have the ability to adjust the volume of the different drum sounds, the tempo of the loop, the length of the loop, and the number of subdivisions of each beat.
+DoughLoops is a simple step-sequencer that allows users to make drum beats.
+They have the ability to click on a grid to add or remove sounds that are triggered at the appropriate time when users press the “Play” button.
+The pattern is be played on an infinite loop until users press the “Stop” button.
+Users have the ability to adjust the volume of the different drum sounds, the sound for each drum, the tempo of the loop, the length of the loop, and the number of subdivisions for each beat.

 ---FUNCTIONALITY AND MVPs---

-With the DoughLoops step sequencer, users will be able to:
+With the DoughLoops step sequencer, users are able to:

  - Start and stop their loops
  - Select squares on the step sequencer grid to create unique drum patterns
  - Edit the length of the pattern and the number of subdivisions per beat
  - Adjust the tempo of the main track and the volume of the individual instruments
- - Add audio effects to the individual instruments
+ - The type of sound for each individual instrument

- In addition, this project will include:
+ In addition, this project includes:

  - An instructions tab explaining how to use the step sequencer
  - A production README